Alansi775/NootaApp/README.md

-# Noota: Your App for Instant, Live Voice Conversations
+# Noota: Your App for Instant, AI-Powered Live Voice Translation

-Noota is an innovative application that connects you with others through seamless, live voice conversations.
-Whether you're looking for a quick way to chat with a friend or need a private space to discuss ideas with just one other person, Noota offers the perfect solution.
-Its simple design and user-friendly interface ensure a unique and hassle-free communication experience.
+**Noota** is an innovative voice communication app powered by cutting-edge AI models, allowing two people to speak different languages and still understand each other — in real-time.
+Whether you're chatting in Chinese while the other person listens in Spanish, or vice versa, Noota delivers translated audio instantly **in the original speaker’s voice and tone**.

+No need to learn a new language.
+Just speak your own — Noota handles the rest.

 ---

 ### Key Features:

+* **Live AI Voice Translation:** Speak in your native language, and the other person hears you instantly in theirs.
+* **Voice Cloning:** Maintains your natural tone and vocal style for more human-like conversations.
 * **Instant Room Creation:** Start a new voice conversation with a single tap.
-* **Quick Join via QR Code:** Share your room's QR code and let friends join you with a simple camera scan.
+* **Quick Join via QR Code:** Share your room’s QR code and let others join by scanning.
-* **Manual Room ID Entry:** Can't scan the code?
-Enter the room ID manually to join instantly.
+* **Manual Room ID Entry:** Use the room ID if scanning isn’t possible.
-* **Secure Communication:** Enjoy your conversations in a private and reliable environment.
-* **Intuitive User Interface:** A clean and clear design that helps you focus on the conversation.
+* **Private & Secure:** Conversations are peer-to-peer and encrypted.
+* **Under Active Development:** We’re continuously improving the AI and expanding language support.

 ---